 American Patient Rights Association Legal Statement

-The text, video, and other information (the “Content”) provided on the American Patient Rights Association Website is for informational purposes only.
+The text, video, and other information (the “Content”) provided on the American Patient Rights Association Website is for informational purposes only and is not comprehensive for any one topic.
 The Content is not intended to provide or substitute for professional medical advice, diagnosis, or treatment.
 The Content is not intended to be — and therefore should not be interpreted as — recommendation(s) for any specific treatment plan, product, or provider.
 Use of the American Patient Rights Association Site does not create a doctor-patient relationship.
 Any questions regarding individual medical conditions should be directed to a health care professional.

 If you have any concerns about your health, consult your physician promptly.
 Never disregard or delay individual medical advice or care because of something you saw or read on this Site.
 We strive for timeliness and accuracy of all content; however, we cannot guarantee this.
 The Site and Content are provided “AS IS.”
 Use of the Site and the Content, and reliance on any information obtained, is at your own risk.